17 Things Nobody Tells You About Living in Sicily

 Traditionally, Sicily has always had higher unemployment levels than the North of Italy (which is why many young Sicilians move to places like Milan and Turin when they grow up).

-Finding work in Sicily is hard, but if you’re a qualified ESL teacher then you should have no problem getting a job.
-The vast majority of expats living in Sicily are English teachers.
+One exception is if you’re a qualified ESL teacher.
+The vast majority of expats that I’ve met in Sicily are English teachers.

 12. Slow pace of life

-Patience truly is a virtue in Sicily, and everything moves on island time.
 If you’re laid back and like to go with the flow like I do, you’ll love it.
-If you like everything working exactly as it should and running on time like my boyfriend does, you’ll hate it.

 13. Learn to stand your ground